monkeylord/awesome-bitcoin-sv/README.md

 ## Powered by Bitcoin-SV
 * [Money Button](https://www.moneybutton.com/) - a digital currency payments button for websites and apps.
 * [Tokenized](https://tokenized.cash/) - a comprehensive platform that makes it easy for users to issue, manage and trade security and utility tokens controlled by low-cost and secure smart contracts.
+* [Yours](https://www.yours.org/) - a social network where you can earn Bitcoin SV if you create value.

 <a name="videos" />